troglobit/finit/README.md

 Introduction
 ------------

-Finit is an EeePC inspired Fastinit clone with [process supervision][1] similar to that of D.J.
+Finit is an EeePC Fastinit inspired clone with [process supervision][1] similar to that of D.J.
 Bernstein's [daemontools][2] and Gerrit Pape's [runit][3].
+It also supports free-form conditions based on events, e.g. triggering on PID file creation, Netlink events like a default route or interfaces coming up, or even custom events.
+Similar to [systemd][6].

-The focus of Finit is on small and embedded Linux systems, although fully usable on server and desktop installations as well.
+Finit focuses on small and embedded Linux systems, although fully usable on servers and desktops as well.
 See the [contrib section](contrib/) for Debian and Alpine Linux examples.

 Traditional [SysV init][4] style systems are scripted.
 For low-resource embedded systems this is quite resource intensive and often leads to